MarkusG/setter/notes.md

 It's not very accurate.
 The squiggles can be consistently identified, but diamonds and pills are a total toss-up.
 Maybe I can tweak the parameters and make it more reliable.

+Squiggles are the only shape that are non-convex.
+Now we just have to distinguish between diamonds and pills, which we should be able to do reliably with circle detection.